-- Have a huge range of maturities: As explained above treasury strips are carved out of Vanilla bonds.
+- Have a huge range of maturities: As explained above, treasury strips are carved out of Vanilla bonds.
 Hence, they are customized by dealers as per the demand and can have a varying range of maturities.

-- These are similar to zero-coupon bonds as they are issued at a fair discount and are matured at face value as explained in the above example
+- These are similar to zero-coupon bonds as they are issued at a fair discount and are matured at face value, as explained in the above example.

-- This can be invested in even in small chunks and hence is quite favorite among retail investors too.
+- This can be invested in even in small chunks and hence is quite a favorite among retail investors too.

 - One of the best advantages of this financial product is that they are backed by the government and hold the same credibility as Sovereign bonds.

-- Owing to the customization they provide; these strips are the best mechanism for hedging.
+- Owing to the customization they provide, these strips are the best mechanism for hedging.